1. Tyresta National Park

 Located almost as far east of Stockholm as it is possible to get without taking a ferry, Björnö is a small peninsula jutting out into the Baltic Sea.
 A hiking trail skirts round the reserve – or alternatively take to the water in a canoe or kayak to explore the shoreline.
 The reserve is also home to one of Stockholm’s finest beaches, which is popular with bathers in summer.
 Look out for sea eagles and ospreys which soar high above in the sky.

-How to get there: Take bus 428 or 429 from Slussen and get off at the stop Björnö naturreservat.
+How to get there: Take a train from T-Centralen to Slussen and then change for the bus 428 or 429.
+Get off at the stop Björnö naturreservat.

 As its name suggests, this rocky slice of paradise lies to the south of the city in the municipality of Huddinge.
 Tornberget, at a height of 111m, is the highest point in Stockholm County.
 Lose yourself in the forest and you can imagine that you are in a remote wilderness.
 Look out for roaming moose and, in late summer and autumn, delicious Karl Johan mushrooms.
 There is also one overnight shelter in the reserve.